 This can cause ear infections in your Labrador retriever.
-If you are having issues with your dog's ears or he suffers from regular ear infections, talk to your veterinarian about using an ear cleaner.
+If you have issues with your dog's ears or suffer from regular ear infections, talk to your veterinarian about using an ear cleaner.

-Nails should be trimmed every two weeks, or as needed.
+You should trim nails every two weeks or as needed.
 Depending on where your dog is running or being active, his nails can wear themselves down.
 Nails should never be long enough that you hear them click as your pet walks through your house.
-This can cause issues for your dog when he walks.
+Long nails can cause issues for your dog when he walks.

 Brushing your lab's teeth regularly can maintain good oral health.
-Allowing him to chew on bones, raw hides, antlers and specific dental hygiene dog treats and chews will also help to maintain his oral health.
-Staying busy with bones and chews can also help prevent your dog from chewing on your furniture or other belongings.
+Allowing him to chew on bones, rawhides, antlers, and specific dental hygiene dog treats and chews will also help maintain his oral health.
+Staying busy with bones and chews can also help prevent your dog chewing on your furniture or other belongings.

 How to Train a Labrador Retriever

 Labrador Retrievers enjoy being outdoors and having their brain and senses stimulated.
-They also have an excessive amount of patience, so they are easy to train as long as you work with them and keep them stimulated.
+They also have excessive patience, so they are easy to train as long as you work with them and keep them stimulated.

 They also require consistency when you are training them.
 This will help them through their puppy stage and teach them what they can and cannot do.
 Training will help your dog be more obedient.

-If you’re up for something a bit different than the regular activities then give these a try; agility training, tracking, and flyball are all a bit harder to do so they will stimulate your dog even more.
+If you’re up for something a bit different than the regular activities, then give these a try; agility training, tracking, and flyball are all a bit harder to do so that they will stimulate your dog even more.